rsksmart/e2e_dapps_automation/README.md

 - Generated reports will be located at `reports` folder
 - Since Cucumber is the chosen runner, reports and other config options can be found at `e2e_dapps_automation/cucumber.json`

-## XRay integration
-### Downloading/Uploading Cucumber features & Creating Test Executions in Jira

-- In order to submit the local test execution to Jira, execute `cucumber:submit_results` script.
-Remember to configure the `config/xray/cucumber.config.json` accordingly and have set the Jira XRay credentials in your environment variables.

-Please refer to the repository [@xray-app/xray-automation module](https://github.com/rsksmart/xray-automation) to learn more about XRay Jira integration.

 ## Sources